 2. Navigate to your DNS Management page, generally found under Domain Manager or Advanced Settings.

-3. Create a new TXT record and under the name or host section enter the following:
+3. Create a new CNAME record and under the name or host section enter the following:

 Note: Most providers will auto-append your domain, if not, type it manually and substitute yourdomain.com with your actual registered domain name.

-4. Set the TXT content or value to the following: (this must match exactly what is below)
+6. Set the CNAME content or value to the following

 Verifying your Domain